- 1-1/2 cups plus 1/3 cup sugar, divided

-- Preheat oven to 350°.
-Brush 2 tablespoons milk over tops and sides of rolls.
-Bake 20-25 minutes or until golden brown.
+- Brush 2 tablespoons milk over tops and sides of rolls.
+Bake at 350° for 20-25 minutes or until golden brown.
 Cool on wire racks.

-- Combine confectioners' sugar and enough remaining milk to achieve desired consistency; drizzle over warm rolls.
+- Combine confectioners' sugar and remaining milk; drizzle over rolls.
 Yield: 4 rolls (15 slices each).

 Reviews forWalnut Pastry Rolls